Call for Residencies at the Milieux Institute

 Selection Criteria

-• Relevance to Hexagram’s mission and programming.
+• Relevance to Hexagram’s mission and objectives.

 • The completeness, consistency and clarity of the proposal and project needs.